BarbzCodez/BarbzCodez/README.md

 2. Click on **Code > Download ZIP**.
 3. Click on **Extract All** to unzip the files.
 4. Open the extracted folder and drag the following files into your repository: `_config.yml` and the folders `_layouts` and `media`.
-   > When copying your folders, if you get a popup asking if you want to copy the media or folder, select **Copy Folder** and it would be added to your side bar.
+   > When copying your folders, if you get a popup asking if you want to copy the media or folder, click on **Copy Folder** and it would be added to your side bar.

 If done successfully, you should see the following on your Explorer: